engineblock/engineblock-docs/docsrc/content/user-guide/scenario_scripting.md

 ## Script Input & Output

-Internal buffers are kept for _stdin_, _stdout_, and _stderr_.
+Internal buffers are kept for _stdin_, _stdout_, and _stderr_ for the scenario script execution.
 These are logged to the logfile upon script completion, with markers showing the timestamp and file descriptor (stdin, stdout, or stderr) that each line was recorded from.

 ## External Docs
 - [Java Platform, Standard Edition Nashorn User's Guide (Java 8)](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/api.html)